ssarfjoo/improvedsegan/README.md

 # improvedsegan
 This repository is an extension of GAN based speech enhancement model called SEGAN, and we present two modifications to make the training model more robust and stable.
-The SEGAN original paper can be found [here](https://arxiv.org/abs/1703.09452) and the script is publicly available [here] (https://github.com/santi-pdp/segan).
+The SEGAN original paper can be found [here](https://arxiv.org/abs/1703.09452) and the script is publicly available [here](https://github.com/santi-pdp/segan).
 The source code, and content of this README file is mostly based on the original SEGAN project.

 ### Introduction